Matteljay/clipcommander/README.md

 ### Other UNIX

 Other flavors of Linux are untested but there is no reason for them not to work.
-Slackware, Gentoo, openSUSE, Fedora, Red Hat, Mandriva, CentOS,...
+Slackware, Gentoo, openSUSE, Fedora, Red Hat, Mandriva, CentOS, macOS,...

 ### Android, iPhone and Windows